tommasotode/sc2-sensei-client/README.md

 ## Updates

-Updates are completely automatized, as soon as a new release gets uploaded to GitHub, the client will automatically update without any interruption needed.
+Updates are completely automatized, as soon as a new release gets uploaded to GitHub, the client will be automatically updated without any interruption needed.
-If you want to see the release notes, you can still get to the [latest release page](https://github.com/TommasoTodescato/SC2SenseiClient/releases/latest/) to see it.
+If you want to see the release notes, you can still get to the [latest release page](https://github.com/TommasoTodescato/SC2SenseiClient/releases/latest/).

 ## Download